What to See in Salobreña – Monuments, Churches and Beauty Spots

 El Peñón (The Rock)

-Located at the end of the Paseo Marítimo, on the beach bearing its name, El Peñón is an indisputable part of the beauty of this town.
+Located at the end of the Paseo Marítimo (promenade), on the beach that bears its name, El Peñón (the rock) is an indisputable part of the beauty of this town.

-A Paleo-Christian necropolis, a place of worship or maritime sanctuary in Phoenician times, there have also been found archaeological remains of Roman times.
+A Paleo-Christian necropolis, a place of worship, or a maritime sanctuary in Phoenician times, there have also been found archaeological remains from Roman times.

-From its top you can admire the Costa Tropical, its beaches, the Old Town and the Castle.
+From its summit, you can admire the Costa Tropical, its beaches, the Old Town, and the Castle.

-Young people of the area have been known to climb the rocks of El Peñon in order to jump into the water in a somewhat dangerous dive.
-This is not advisable.
+Young people in the area often climb the Rock to jump into the water, engaging in somewhat dangerous dives.
+However, this activity is not advisable.

 Our Lady of the Rosary Church

-Its square was a Christian cemetery until 1789.
+Its square served as a Christian cemetery until 1789.

 Opening hours: the church is open to tourists only during hours of worship, from Monday to Saturday at 20:00, and on Sundays and public holidays in the morning.

-There is a play area with swings for children which is often the scene of cultural events and activities.
+There is a play area with swings for children, which is often the venue for cultural events and activities.

 It is temporarily CLOSED.Located in the old Town Hall, this small museum summarizes the history of Salobreña from its origins almost 6,000 years ago.